nrfconnect/sdk-nrf/samples/matter/lock/README.rst

     Depending on how long you press the button:

     * If pressed for less than three seconds, it initiates the SMP server (Security Manager Protocol).
-      After that the Direct Firmware Update (DFU) over Bluetooth Low Energy can be started. (see `Upgrading the device firmware`_).
+      After that the Direct Firmware Update (DFU) over Bluetooth Low Energy can be started.
+      (See `Upgrading the device firmware`_.)
     * If pressed for more than three seconds, it initiates the factory reset of the device.
       Releasing the button within the 3-second window cancels the factory reset procedure.